WY-Chen/Conformal-Lasso/README.md

    1. __Mode 1__: for a new trial pair, apply initialization and C-steps described in previous method, get a LTS-Lasso fit.
 Do conformal prediction.
 Check if the next trial value is within the polyhedron, if yes, switch to mode 2.
 If not, continue with mode 1.
    2. __Mode 2__: use the known support and signs to refit the data, rank the residues to check if the outlier is also the same.  __(a)__.
 If yes, proceed with mode 2 on the next trial value until the next one is not in known support. __(b)__ If not, rerun with mode 1.

 __Advantage__: This method is the fastest one.
-It also gives a sharpest confidence interval, because we are using more data than the LTS method, and less affected by outliers than LassoAllSupport.
-For less noisy linear data (In setting A), this method is usually at least 3 times as fast as LassoAllSupp, and twice as fast as LTSAllSupport.
-When encountering data that results in frequent support changing (as described in the "problem" session of previous methods), this method is more stable, because the selected data set usually stays the same.
-And when the support changes from point to point, this method is at least as slow as LassoAllSupp.
+It sometimes also gives sharpest confidence intervals, because we are using more data than the LTS method, and less affected by outliers.
+For less noisy linear data (In setting A), this method is usually as fast as LTSAllSupport (ususally slightly faster).
+When encountering data that results in frequent support changing (as described in the "problem" session of previous methods), this method is more stable, because the selected data set usually stays the same, basically, it computes fewer full lasso.
+And when the support changes from point to point, this method is at most as slow as LassoAllSupp.

-__Problem__: Not found yet.
-Testing.
+__Problem__: For "good" model, i.e., iid linear, this method gives longer confidence interval, because when the new pair is within the selected set of data, we are throwing away a "real" data pair for the trial pair.
+However the effect is not very significant.

-__Notice__: theoretically, this method should totally replace the LTS-lasso, because we should believe that there are very few, if not none, real outliers in the data.
+__Notice__: theoretically, this method should replace the LTS-lasso, because we should believe that there are very few, if not none, real outliers in the data.

 ------